KodeMunkie/imagetozxspec/doc/readme.md

 specially created images in sequence, the "blur" (persistence of vision) produces the extra colours.
 The file representation a Spectrum "scr" file is is two regular scr images saved as one file.
 As a jpg or png file these are represented as the actual colours.
-FatWare has the the capability to display these images on a real Spectrum, however there is a GigaScreen loader included (see General Options, Tape/Slideshow/Video Loader above) but this is not recommended as it is a very poor and flickery solution.
+FatWare DivIDE firmware has the the capability to display these images on a real Spectrum, if you don't have that, there is a GigaScreen loader included (see General Options, Tape/Slideshow/Video Loader above) but this is not  recommended as it is a very poor and flickery solution.
 Monochrome mode tends to make detail much easier to see but with the obvious colour sacrifice.
 Monochrome conversion tends to be at least 3 times faster than colour mode conversion.